+The difference between success and failure in accounts receivable is how we overcome a reason (excuse) given by our clients and customers as to why they can’t or won’t pay the outstanding amount.
 They may go by a different name.
 It could be R.O.D. (reasons of delinquency), special conditions, excuses, sea-stories and much more.
 What they are called doesn’t matter that much, but if you are involved in collections – you know you are going to hear them – some reason as to why the customer can’t or won’t pay the amount due.

 The professional collector will always be ready to effectively handle any excuse or reason for delayed payment that a customer may offer.
 We’re going to cover the unusual excuses too – those you have never heard before!